sarahrosehassan/find-primes/README.md

-# The Goals of This Study of Prime Numbers
+# Goals of this Prime Number Study
 1. establish whether a number is prime
 2. return the kth element from the infinite sequence of prime numbers
 3. return the prime factors of a certain integer